PrasadDuvvi/CloudFormsPOC-1/poc.md

 * Customer and Red Hat Specialist team must agree to POC Scope or Work and adhere to those guidelines.
 When the CloudForms Specialist SA leaves, there will be no on-going support for the POC environment.
 * POC must be performed using the customer 'Supported Evaluation Subscription'.

+## Requirements
+This section must be completed by the customer or partner before the Red Hat Cloud Specialist resource comes on site.
+This is to help maximize the time for meeting POC expectations along with required troubleshooting.

 ## Basic POC
 Purpose of this section is it outline what will be done in a POC.
 This POC is designed to be 1 day worth of effort.
 For multiple day POC, day 1 will be the Basic Setup and the remaining days will be Advanced Setup.